Brick Chicken with Rosé Wine and Bacon

 - Kosher salt

 - 2 tablespoons unsalted butter (1/4 stick), cut into 4 pieces

 - 1 cup peeled, grated carrots (about 2 to 3 medium), grated on the large holes of a box grater

-After it’s puréed, kimchi turns into a tangy, spicy sauce—perfect under roasted Brussels sprouts and bacon.
+After it’s puréed, kimchi turns into a tangy, spicy sauce—perfect under roasted Brussels sprouts and bacon (or try making your own pancetta as a substitute for the bacon).
 A topping of grated carrots adds sweetness and freshness to this satisfying dish from Chef David Chang.

-Game plan: Kimchi is easy to make; try your hand at making your own with CHOW’s recipe.
+Game plan: Kimchi is easy to make; try your hand at making your own with Chowhound’s kimchi recipe.
 Or you can purchase it at many grocery stores.